matthewmcneely/gql/README.md

 ## Endpoint flags and environment variables

 For `raw` and `file` operations, the endpoint can be set with the environment variable ENDPOINT (useful for testing and CI).
+The command line flag `--endpoint` takes precedence.

 ## Docs